Texas House Member

-State Representative Geanie W. Morrison, R-District 30, is currently serving her eighth term in the Texas Legislature.
+State Representative Geanie W. Morrison, R-District 30, is currently serving her ninth term in the Texas Legislature.
 The south Texas district includes Aransas, Calhoun, DeWitt, Goliad, Refugio, and Victoria counties.

 During her service on the Juvenile Justice and Family Issues Committee, Representative Morrison authored the Country's first Baby Moses legislation, which provides desperate mothers a responsible alternative to newborn abandonment.
 Since its passage in 1999, all 50 states have implemented similar measures, and hundreds of newborns have been saved nationwide - nearly 100 in the state of Texas.

 Representative Morrison has been recognized by the Texas Association of Student Financial Aid Administrators as Legislator of the Year and received the Texas Higher Education Leadership Star Award from the Texas Higher Education Coordinating Board.
 In addition, Representative Morrison has been recognized for her commitment to education with the Distinguished Service Award, presented by the Texas Regional Collaboratives, received the Educational Testing Services Legislative Excellence in Education Award, the Texas Community College Teachers Association Legislator of the Year Award, and was recognized as one of South Texas' Women of the Year.
 On November 18, 2008, the Boy Scouts of America South Texas Council honored Representative Morrison with their Distinguished Citizen Award.
 She also received the Victoria Chamber of Commerce Outstanding Citizen of the Year award in 2009.
-Additionally in 2009 and 2011, Representative Morrison was awarded the Texas Taxpayer Advocate Award by Texans for Fiscal Responsibility, and she earned a 100% rating by the Texas Conservative Coalition for fulfilling her responsibility to the “Pledge with Texans” initiative.
+Additionally in 2013, Representative Morrison has been endorsed by the Texas Conservative Coalition, the Texas Association of Business, the Texas Conservative Roundtable, Combined Law Enforcement Association of Texas, Life PAC, Texas Alliance for Life, and the Texas Association of Firefighters.